-The Building Homes Together campaign advocates for increased housing production, setting a target of 3,500 new homes in Chittenden County in the next five years.
-Almost 100 representatives from the nonprofit sector, business interests, banks and credit unions, housing developers, municipal and state officials and local institutions share our goals and have joined the campaign.
+The Building Homes Together campaign advocates for increased housing production, setting a target of 3,500 new homes in Chittenden County in the next five years (by 2021).
+Over 100 representatives from the nonprofit sector, business interests, banks and credit unions, housing developers, municipal and state officials and local institutions share our goals and have joined the campaign.
 View our FAQs »

 A 2-page infographic describing the campaign was created to summarize the current available data, as well as to outline the benefits, policy changes, and capital increases associated with meeting the goal for 3,500 new homes by 2021.

-Another infographic was created to outline how housing investments return broad benefits; specifically, how a $70 million housing bond for affordable housing could bring $258 million to Vermont.
+An infographic was created to outline how housing investments return broad benefits; specifically, how a $70 million bond for affordable housing could bring $258 million to Vermont.

 Interested in joining the campaign?
 See below for details »

-A current list of Building Homes Together supporters is available here » (Updated 8/10/16)
+A list of Building Homes Together supporters is available here » (Updated 8/10/16)